lodauria/AudioSpeedUp/README.md

 ## New Features!

   - New user interface
-  - Add dark theme
+  - Dark theme added
+  - Added french

 **You can also:**
   - Donate using the donate button
-  - Set italian language
   - Control the music player from notification bar
   - Switch applications during reproduction